Jun 18, 2021

 Amounts deferred and vested prior to January 1, 2005 may be “grandfathered” under pre-409A versions of plan documents.
 These plans may be terminated in accordance with their terms, without regard to the conditions that apply to plans that are subject to Code Section 409A.

 Terminating a non-qualified plan is an exceptional event under § 409A, which generally prohibits any discretionary acceleration of the participant-elected time and form of payment.
-The § 409A conditions for termination must be satisfied and the “downstream” administrative consequences must be addressed, including (i) when to make the termination payment (ii) how to handle existing deferral and payment elections and (iii) the tax consequences to the participants and the employer.
-Termination ideally should take into account the impact a termination payment may have on the employer’s other employee benefit plans, whether a lump sum payment will convert otherwise deductible payments into non- deductible payments (for example under § 162(m)) and how the lump sum payment will be received by shareholders when reported on the employer’s annual proxy.
-Terminating related trusts and employer-owned life insurance may have additional financial consequences that should be considered well in advance of the final plan liquidation date.
+The § 409A conditions for termination must be satisfied and the “downstream” administrative consequences must be addressed.
+Termination ideally should take into account the impact a termination payment may have on the employer’s other employee benefit plans, and how the lump sum payment will be received by shareholders when reported on the employer’s annual proxy.
+Terminating related trusts and employer owned life insurance may have additional financial consequences that should be considered well in advance of the final plan liquidation date.

-Newport Group’s non-qualified plan consultants have assisted a number of private and publicly held employers in connection with termination planning, in a variety of business contexts.
+Newport’s non-qualified plan consultants have assisted a number of private and publicly-held employers in connection with termination planning, in a variety of business contexts.
 We welcome the opportunity to work with you and your advisers in developing a plan suited to your objectives.
-Contact your Newport Group representative for more information.
+Contact your Newport representative for more information.

 This material has been prepared for informational purposes only, and is not intended to provide, nor should be relied on for, tax, legal or accounting advice.
 You should consult your own tax, legal and accounting advisors before making any decisions.
-Securities are offered through Newport Group Securities, Inc., member FINRA and affiliate of Newport Group, Inc. Securities in California are offered under the d/b/a Newport Securities Insurance Services.
-Other insurance products may be offered by Newport Group, Inc.
+Newport Group, Inc. and its affiliates provide recordkeeping, plan administration, trust and custody, consulting, fiduciary consulting, insurance and brokerage services.